The 10 Quietest Places in the United States

 Cape Cod/Marconi Beach

-Although it’s another popular tourist destination, Cape Cod National Seashore does have some quiet spots — if you go at the right time.
+Although it’s another popular tourist destination, because you can find some of the best family resorts in cape cod, Cape Cod National Seashore does have some quiet spots — if you go at the right time.
 Experts agree that early morning is best; once the tourists descend, all hope for quiet is lost.
 One of the best places for silence is Marconi Beach; located along the Atlantic Seashore, it features a noise buffer in the form of a forty-foot sand cliff (known as a scarp).

 According to the NPS, “Swimmers and beach walkers feel a sense of solitude here because the scarp and ocean provide an unbroken, pristine natural scene in all directions.”
 And if you want a little break from the solitude and don’t mind the sounds of nature, hit the beach first thing in the A.M. to hear the gray seals bark and play.
 (Photo Credit: Daniel Schwen.)